chacal/signalk-stash/readme.md

     make dev

 This starts development dependencies with `docker-compose` and runs development API server using Nodemon watch for hot-reloading code changes.
+Development server also contains middleware for dynamically building frontend code using Webpack.

 By default the development server listens on port 3000.